Breakfast cereal: Charles W. Post

 The second major innovator in the cereal industry was Charles W. Post, a salesman who was admitted to Kellogg's sanitarium as a patient in the late 1800s.
 While there, he grew deeply impressed with their all-grain diet.
 Upon his release, he began experimenting with grain products, beginning with an all-grain coffee substitute called Postum.
 In 1897 (or 1898) he introduced Grape-nuts, the concentrated cereal with a nutty flavor (containing neither grapes nor nuts).
 Good business sense, determination, and powerful advertising produced a multimillion-dollar fortune for Post in a few years.
 After his death, his company acquired the Jell-O company in 1925, Baker's Chocolate in 1927, Maxwell House coffee in 1928, and Birdseye frozen foods in 1929.
 In 1929, the company changed its name to General Foods.
 In 1985, Philip Morris Tobacco Company bought General Foods for $5.6 billion (equivalent to $ billion today) and merged it with its Kraft division.
 Because of Kellogg and Post, the city of Battle Creek, Michigan, is nicknamed the "Cereal Capital of the World".

 Muesli

 Muesli is a breakfast cereal based on uncooked rolled oats, fruit, and nuts.
 It was developed around 1900 by the Swiss physician Maximilian Bircher-Benner for patients in his hospital.
-It is available in a packaged dry form such as Alpen or Familia Swiss Müesli, or it can be made fresh.